CosmWasm/docs-deprecated/docs/getting-started/smart-contracts.md

 3. [Unexpected Ether](https://github.com/sigp/solidity-security-blog#ether) ![OPEN](/img/times.png) *Bad design pattern*

 This involves a contract depending on complete control of it's balance.
 A design pattern that should be avoided in any contract system.
-In CosmWasm, contracts are not called when tokens are sent to them, but the actual balance is passed in every time they are called.
-You can note that the [sample escrow contract](https://github.com/CosmWasm/cosmwasm-examples/blob/master/escrow/src/contract.rs) doesn't record how much was sent to it during initialization, but rather [releases the current balance](https://github.com/CosmWasm/cosmwasm-examples/blob/master/escrow/src/contract.rs#L136-L140) when a paying out or refunding the amount.
+In CosmWasm, contracts are not called when tokens are sent to them, but they can query their current balance when they are called.
+You can note that the [sample escrow contract](https://github.com/CosmWasm/cosmwasm-examples/blob/escrow-0.4.0/escrow/src/contract.rs) doesn't record how much was sent to it during initialization, but rather [releases the current balance](https://github.com/CosmWasm/cosmwasm-examples/blob/escrow-0.4.0/escrow/src/contract.rs#L83-L92) when a paying out or refunding the amount.
 This ensures no tokens get stuck.

 4. [Delegate Call](https://github.com/sigp/solidity-security-blog#delegatecall) ![SAFE](/img/check.png)